microsoft/minecraft-samples/behavior_pack_sample/README.md

 # Behavior Pack Sample

-This sample is the behavior pack used in the Structure Blocks Tutorial.
+This sample is the behavior pack used in the Behavior Pack Tutorial.

-See the [Intro to Behavior Packs](https://docs.microsoft.com/minecraft/creator/documents/behaviorpack) documentation for the full walkthrough creating an aggressive cow using a behavior pack.
+See the [Intro to Behavior Packs](https://docs.microsoft.com/minecraft/creator/documents/behaviorpack) documentation for a full tutorial on creating an aggressive cow using a behavior pack.

 ## Using the Behavior Pack Sample